La Jolla Cove 4th of July Fireworks: Things to Know Before You Go

 Beaumont Avenue 4th of July Parade

-The 38th Annual Beaumont Avenue 4th of July Parade is happening this year!
+The Annual Beaumont Avenue 4th of July Parade is a must-see event!
 The Bird Rock Parade Committee, led by Russell and Scott Murfey, is organizing the event.
-The 0.3 mile Beaumont Ave. parade route starts at 10am at the corner of Camino de la Costa and Beaumont Avenue, and ends at Mira Monte.
+The 0.3 mile Beaumont Ave. parade route typically starts around 10am at the corner of Camino de la Costa and Beaumont Avenue, and ends at Mira Monte.
 Watch the neighborhood children in their special Independence Day attire as they walk, trike, bike, scooter, or ride on a float down the parade route.

 After the parade, there will be a 4th of July celebration and party behind the La Jolla Methodist Church.
 There will be food, entertainment, and plenty of activities for the whole family.